Lagunas de Zempoala National Park

 Lagunas de Zempoala National Park is a natural protected area in Mexico that consists of a group of seven lagoons.
-In the Nahuatl language, "Zempoala" means "place of many waters."
+In Nahuatl language, "Zempoala" means "place of many waters".
 The park is located between the state of Morelos and the state of Mexico.

 Geography

 The lagoons of Zempoala are located in a biological corridor named Chichinautzin, between the municipalities of Ocuilan, at the southwestern end of the state of Mexico, and Huitzilac, in the northwestern section of the state of Morelos, 50 km away from Mexico City.

 The National Park covers about 4,700 ha and lies at an elevation of about 2,900 m above sea level.